Imagine entering your salon on a regular morning.

 The Facebook Page is the representation of your salon on Facebook.
 It’ll also be the sender of your ads.
 You’ll likely already have a Facebook Page setup which you can then use for your ads.
 If not, you can create one in just a few minutes.

-To get set up, go to https://www.facebook.com/business/ads and create your profile.
+To get set up, go to Facebook Ads and create your profile.
 Just follow the steps outlined by Facebook.
-If you don’t have a Facebook Page yet, you can also create a Facebook page from here.
+You can also learn more about running a Facebook ad campaign here

 Take the opportunity to populate your Facebook page with information about your salon.
 Change your profile picture to your logo and make sure your salon name is clearly spelled out in the page name – ideally followed by a description of your type of salon – e.g. “Larissa’s Hair Salon”.
 People will see this information in your ad and you want all parts of your ad to work for you.